anomaly-ensemble-app/Anomaly_Ensemble_App/README.md

     - epochs: Best optimal epoch using Orion hyperparameter optimization framework.

 **Functionality:**
-1. Find trend and then detrend:
+1. find_min_samples
+   -

+2. detrend
-   - To find trend, Augmented Dickey Fuller Test (ADF test) is used.
+   - Identify trend: Augmented Dickey Fuller Test (ADF test) is used to capture trend of the time series.

-2. Find seasonality and deseasonalize:
+   - Detrend: 'detrend' function is used from the 'scipy' module for detrending the time series.

-3.
+3. deseasonalise:
+   - Determine seasonality: Autocorrelation function is used to check seasonality.
+   - Deseasonalise: 'seasonal_decompose' function is used from the 'statsmodel' module for deseasonalising the time series.

+4.

+**Not implemented yet:**
+1. 95% confidence interval (+-1.96/sqrt(n))

 ### Target audience ###
 Anomaly_Ensemble_App should be of interest to readers who are involved in outlier detection for time series data.